Study at USB

 According to § 178 of the ARFN a foreign national older than 15 years of age who is able to express his/her own will and is capable of acting independently is considered as legally competent.

-The registration for filing an application for a long-term visa or an application for a long-term residence permit at the embassy is done by means of the Ministry of Foreign Affairs internet system VISAPOINT, if this system is available in the country concerned.
+The registration for filling-in an application for a long-term visa or an application for a long-term residence permit at the embassy is usually done by taking an appointment (usually by email) to the Embassy.
+Contact each Embassy to know the local conditions.

-A foreign national is obliged to file an application for a long-term visa or long-term residence in person.
+A foreign national is obliged to fill-in an application for a long-term visa or long-term residence in person.
 In justified cases the embassy can waive this obligation.